 - Translating a campaign

 - Creating an investigation

+- Triggering a campaign manually

 - Hierarchizing your infrastructure

 - Branding of campaigns

 Campaign

 Campaign display compatibility

 Editing a campaign

 Once a campaign is created, you can reopen it in the Finder for editing.
 If the campaign has not been published yet, you can modify it entirely.
 On the other hand, if the campaign has already been published or retired, there are some restrictions with respect to the features of the campaing that you can modify.